chanon-mike/chanon-mike/README.md

 # Chanon Limpipolpaibul

 Hello there!
-I'm a Computer Science student based in Tokyo, Japan
+I'm a software engineer based in Tokyo, Japan

 ## Activities